HydraulicRobert/NotificationAPI/README.md

 entity = the objects like notifications

-repository = crud repositories wfor the entities
+repository = crud repositories for the entities

 #### events
 contains the events for the project